-- No abstractions.
+- No polymorphims.
+Input terms must be monomorphic: compilation to ML requires dedicated choice of monomorphic types. - No abstractions.
 Only constants and applications are admissible as input; abstractions are not possible.
 In theory, the compilation schema could be extended to cover abstractions also, but this would increase the trusted code base.
 If abstractions are required, they can always be eliminated by a dedicated preprocessing step, e.g. using combinatorial logic. - Potential interfering of the preprocessor.
 As described in §6.4 regular preprocessing can have a disruptive effect for input constants.
 The same also applies to input terms; however the same measures to circumvent that problem for input constants apply to input terms also.

-6.6 Computations using the computation-conv antiquotation
+6.6 Computations using the computation\conv antiquotation